-Our Bio-RFID and ChromaID technologies provide a platform upon which a myriad of applications can be developed.
+Our Bio-RFID and ChromaID technologies provide a unique platform upon which a myriad of applications can be developed.
 As platform technologies, they are analogous to a smartphone, upon which an enormous number of previously unforeseen applications have been developed.
 Bio-RFID and ChromaID technologies are "enabling" technologies that bring the science of electromagnetic energy to low-cost, real-world commercialization opportunities across multiple industries.
 The technologies are foundational and, as such, the basis upon which the Company believes significant businesses can be built.
+While the Company is pursuing its core focus on commercializing its Glucose Monitor, it believes non-core clinical and non-clinical applications represent a myriad of opportunity for strategic collaboration and joint development agreements with leading companies in their respective industries.

 As with other foundational technologies, a single application may reach across multiple industries.
-The Bio-RFID technology can non-invasively identity the presence and quantity of glucose in the human body.
-By extension, there may be other molecular structures which this same technology can identity in the human body which, over time, the Company will focus upon.
+The Bio-RFID technology can non-invasively identify the presence and quantity of blood glucose in the human body.
+By extension, there may be other analytes or molecular structures this same technology can identify in the human body which, over time, the Company will focus upon.
 They may include the monitoring of drug usage or the presence of illicit drugs.
-They may also involve identifying hormones and various markers of disease.
+They may also involve identifying hormones and various biomarkers of disease or pre-conditions of disease.